 - Stop watering daily or twice a day – please.
 Utilize the Cycle and Soak Method to water smarter.

-- We offer a Liquid Dethatch application which uses biology, living micro-organisms, to digest the thatch and help keep it at a healthy level.
+- Instead, we offer a Liquid Dethatch application which uses biology, living micro-organisms, to digest the thatch and help keep it at a healthy level.
+Instead of power raking or traditional dethatching, which can strip too much and damage the lawn, we want to utilize the thatch layer and turn it into nutrients to put back into the lawn instead of taking away all that lovely organic matter!

 There are other factors which contribute to thatch buildup.
 Learn more here : https://pss.uvm.edu/ppp/articles/thatch.html